 One practical detail that trips up UK sellers shipping to Romania: Romanian addresses include a county (județ) as well as a city.
 Including the county is important for reliable delivery — particularly for addresses outside Bucharest.
 The format is typically: street address, city, county, postcode.
 A parcel addressed only to "Iași" without the "Iași County" designation (for addresses outside the city) may experience routing delays.

 When collecting addresses from Romanian customers at checkout, include a county field and make it required, or ensure your shipping labels include the full address as provided.
-DPD, GLS, and DHL all operate reliable services in Romania — confirm your courier's coverage for Romanian addresses before taking orders.
+DPD, GLS, and DHL all operate reliable services in Romania, but the domestic market is dominated by Fan Courier and Sameday — whose easybox locker network is a popular delivery option — so check whether your courier hands off to a local partner for final delivery, and confirm coverage for Romanian addresses before taking orders.

 Shipping times and customs processing